Damp Plaster and Replastering

 Redecoration after Damp Proofing and Replastering

 After all the problems damp can cause we realise that home owners and landlords are anxious to get a newly damp proofed property redecorated and back to normal.
 However damp walls can take time to dry out (approximately 1 month for every 25mm of wall thickness).
 An average 230mm thick wall will take approximately 9 months to dry depending on conditions, ventilation and the type of masonry.
-With Damp Solutions (Preservation) our patented methods do help to accelerate this process but we do offer the following advice when redecorating after damp proofing and replastering:
+With Damp 2 Dry Solutions our patented methods do help to accelerate this process but we do offer the following advice when redecorating after damp proofing and replastering:

 - Delay any decoration for 4-6 weeks following replastering and allow for good natural ventilation to enhance drying